-Why is it ideal to breastfeed exclusively?
+Why is it recommended to breastfeed exclusively?

 Why do doctors recommend exclusive breastfeeding?